Vacancies and internships

 The Internship Programme

-Are you a recent graduate or postgraduate with a specific interest in policing and criminal justice?
+Are you a recent graduate or postgraduate (or with equivalent experience) and have a specific interest in policing and criminal justice?
 If so, you may be interested in our internship programme.

 Through our programme we aim to provide interns with an insight into the world of an independent think tank.
 Interns will assist Police Foundation staff by undertaking a wide range of tasks, including: